-Regression estimates for growth and carcass characteristics ADG, DP, YG, and QG are reported in table 5.
-Missing observations for dependent variables in the sample are deleted so that all four equations have the same number of observations (n = 5, 353).11 Coefficients for liveanimal characteristics generally exhibit expected relationships.
+Regression estimates for growth and carcass characteristics ADG, DP, YG, and QG are reported in Table 4.
+Missing observations for dependent variables in the sample are deleted so that all four equations have the same number of observations (n=5,353)9.
+Coefficients for live animal characteristics generally exhibit expected relationships.
 Heavier placement weights increase predicted values for ADG, DP, YG, and QG.
 Growth and carcass characteristics ADG, DP, and QG display a concave relationship with days-on-feed, increasing at a decreasing rate, but only in the DP equation are linear and squared terms both statistically significant.
-Consistent with expectations, the effect of days-on-feed on each of the performance characteristics is diminished as placement weight
+Consistent with expectations, the effect of days-on-feed on each of the performance characteristics is diminished as placement weight increases as is suggested by the negative coefficient of placement weight, days-on-feed interaction terms.
+Steers have higher ADG as well as lower YG and QG compared to heifers.
+Also, black-hided cattle have higher ADG and QG.

-11 Each of the four equations is also estimated with its own maximum number of observations to investigate fragility.
+9 Each of the four equations is also estimated with its own maximum number of observations to investigate fragility.
 Differences are minimal, and results are presented as is for conciseness.